Robert Macfarlane (b. 1976) writes (and studies and walks) at the intersection of landscape, humanity, and society.

 I am certain only Britain could produce a writer of Macfarlane’s fortitude, curiosity, and almost pathological interest in language and tradition.
 (It is, after all, the same island that carved Stephen Fry, a wonderful logophile and historian.)

-Throughout his writing, Macfarlane crafts convincing joinery between footfall and cognition, not simply by gathering a large collection of thinkers who have attested to such:
+Throughout The Old Ways Macfarlane crafts convincing joinery between footfall and cognition, not simply by gathering a large collection of thinkers who have attested to such:

 From my heel to my toe is a measured space of 29.7 centimetres of 11.7 inches.
 This is a unit of progress and it is also a unit of thought.
 ‘I can only meditate when I am walking,’ wrote Jean-Jacques Rousseau in the ninth book of his Confessions, ‘when I stop I cease to think; my mind only works with my legs.’
 Soren Kierkegaard speculated.